Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/README.md

 - You will have 2 hours to complete this exam - it will be in class using paper and pencil, or a format of the instructor's choosing
 - There are no retakes of the exam.
 - If you have a disability that needs an accommodation such as extended time or a different format, please take advantage of our [accommodations program](make.sc/disability-policy).

-## Evaluation

-To pass this course you must meet the following requirements:

-- Complete all required assignments
-- Complete and pass all assignments
-- Pass the final summative assessment according to the rubric as specified in this class
-    - This will be further explained in the [study guide](ADD_STUDY_GUIDE_LNK)
-- Actively participate in class and abide by the attendance policy
-- Make up all classwork from all absences

 ##  Information Resources